Khasoa/Productivity-Flask-API-with-JWT/README.md

-# Productivity Task API with JWT
+# Productivity Flask API with JWT

 A full-stack productivity project built with a Flask backend API and a React frontend client using JWT authentication.
 Users can register, log in securely, remain authenticated after refresh, and manage personal tasks through protected API endpoints.